avaneev/a5hash/README.md

 a constant-size data is being hashed, this further reduces the code size and increases the hashing throughput.

+Note that this function is not cryptographically-secure: in open systems, and within any server-side internal structures, it should only be used with a secret seed, to minimize the chance of a collision attack (hash flooding).
+Compared to fast "unprotected" variants of `wyhash` and `rapidhash`, `a5hash` has no issue if the "blinding multiplication" happens - the function immediately recovers the zeroed-out "seeds" (see below).

 `a5hash` produces different hashes on big- and little-endian systems.
 This is a deliberate design choice, to narrow down the scope of uses to run-time hashing and embedded storage since endianness-correction usually imposes a